Hôtel de Besenval: The baron's Last Sitting – Danloux's iconic portrait

 The relations between the families de Besenval and Caffieri were close.
 Already the baron's father, Jean Victor de Besenval de Brunstatt (1671–1736), was a client of Philippe Caffieri's father, Jacques Caffieri.
 Jacques Caffieri had cast Jean Victor's bust in 1737, the same year that he had also created Jean Victor's funerary monument in the church of Saint-Sulpice.
 Both works were commissioned by Pierre Victor de Besenval.
 Two years earlier, in 1735, Jacques Caffieri had also cast the bust of Jean Victor's late father, Jean Victor P. Joseph de Besenval (1638–1713).
 The two busts were both shown at the exhibition L'Art Français sous Louis XIV et sous Louis XV which was held in Paris in 1888.
 At least one of these busts was part of the baron's collection.
 According to Louis Abel de Bonafous, Abbé de Fontenay (1737–1806), it was the bust that showed the baron's father and which he kept in his cabinet at the Hôtel de Besenval.

 The fireplace mantel in the Salon de la tapisserie at the Hôtel de Besenval.
 Also visible is the backrest of one of the chairs from the baron's original furniture ensemble.

-On the one hand, this shows the exquisite taste of the baron, whom Luc-Vincent Thiéry once called "homme de goût et de connaissances" (man of taste and knowledge), and, on the other hand, with what precision Henri-Pierre Danloux has executed this last portrait of Pierre Victor de Besenval.
+On the one hand, this shows the exquisite taste of the baron, whom Luc-Vincent Thiéry once called "homme de goût et de connaissances" (a man of taste and knowledge), and, on the other, the precision with which Henri-Pierre Danloux has executed this final portrait of Pierre Victor de Besenval.

 Over the years, many of the baron's treasures have found new homes in world renowned museums or distinctive private collections.
 The most valuable piece of furniture in the baron's collection was a commode à vantaux made in 1778 by Martin Carlin in ebony inset with precious pietra dura panels, signed by Gian Ambrogio Giachetti, a Florentine lapidary who worked at the Gobelins Manufactory between 1670 and 1675.
 Today, this commode is part of the Royal Collection and is on display in the Green Drawing Room at Buckingham Palace.
 Other pieces found their way into the collections of the Louvre, the National Gallery, the Hermitage Museum, the Wallace Collection and the Metropolitan Museum of Art.